-It has been said that art imitates life; yet, we can look back through the annals of history and see that in fact today, life imitates art, offering us a sense of déjà vu.
-There have been various pandemics in the past, and we should see the current coronavirus crisis in perspective, while we seclude ourselves from the world around us.
+Art imitates life, it has been said; yet, we can look back through the annals of history and see that today, life imitates art, offering us a sense of déjà vu.
+There have been many pandemics in the past, and we need to see the current coronavirus crisis in perspective, though it may be of little comfort as we seclude ourselves from the world around us.

-The Plague of Justinian in the 5th century affected Constantinople and led to over 30 million deaths, half the world’s population; pestilence was recorded at the time of the Prophet (peace be upon him and his family), with perhaps 25,000 dying during the plague of Emmaus (Syria), including some of his Companions; the Black Death of the 14th century caused 200 million deaths; smallpox eradicated 90 percent of the indigenous people of the Americas, allowing Cortez to conquer the Aztecs; and AIDS led to 35 million lives being lost.
+First, some brief history, grim though it may be.
+The Plague of Justinian in the 5th century affected Constantinople and led to over 30 million deaths, half the world’s population; pestilence was recorded at the time of the Prophet (pbuh), with perhaps 25,000 dying during the plague of Emmaus (Syria), including some of his Companions; the Black Death of the 14th century caused 200 million deaths; smallpox eradicated 90% of the indigenous people of the Americas, allowing Cortez to conquer the Aztecs; and AIDS led to 35 million lives being lost.

-“April is the cruelest month,” wrote poet T.S.
-Eliot in his masterpiece, “The Waste Land.”
-He wrote after the First World War, when millions had suffered and perished from the ravages of battle and the 1917 influenza pandemic, misnamed the “Spanish Flu.”
-Europeans at the time thought they indeed faced the apocalypse.
+“April is the cruelest month,” wrote poet T.S Eliot in his masterpiece, the “Wasteland.”
+He wrote after the First World War when millions had suffered and perished from the ravages of battle and the 1917 influenza pandemic, misnamed the “Spanish Flu.”
+Europeans at that time thought they were indeed facing the apocalypse.